r-dube/pickingflowers/nz.md

 ## Lessons from New Zealand's experience with 5G
 In November 2018, after its 5G application denial that included the projected use of Huawei equipment, Spark publicly objected to GCSB's decision.
-However, after Vodafone - which did not rely on Huawei for its 3G/4G network - decided to deploy Nokia equipment, Spark moved on from its objections and selected Nokia \[NZHerald2018\].
+However, after Vodafone - which did not rely on Huawei for its 3G/4G network - decided to deploy Nokia equipment, Spark moved on from its objections and selected Nokia as its wireless vendor \[NZHerald2018\].

 By the fourth quarter of 2021, all three of Vodafone, Spark, and 2degrees seem to have accepted GCSB's decision on Huawei.
 Vodafone and Spark have rolled out 5G in New Zealand, and their networks' performance appears to be satisfactory to customers \[OpenSignal2021\].